xrstf/rudi/README.md

 * **Variables** can be pre-defined or set at runtime.
 * **JSONPath** expressions are first-class citizens and make referring to the current JSON document a breeze.
+* **Optional Type Safety**: Choose between pedantic, strict or humane typing for your programs.
+  Strict allows nearly no type conversions, humane allows for things like `1` (int) turning into `"1"` (string) when needed.

 ## Installation